-Annual average elemental carbon is over predicted in all subregions at urban and rural sites.
-Similar to ammonium error there is not a large variation from subregion to subregion or at urban versus rural sites.
+Annual average elemental carbon is over predicted in all of the nine subregions at urban and rural sites.
+There is not a large variation in error statistics from subregion to subregion or at urban versus rural sites.

-Annual average organic carbon is over predicted across most subregions in rural IMPROVE areas (NMB ranging from 3 to 56 percent), except in the Western U.S. where the bias is approximately -2 percent.
-The model over predicted annual average organic carbon in all subregions at urban CSN sites.
-Similar to ammonium and elemental carbon, error model performance does not show a large variation from subregion to subregion or at urban versus rural sites.
+Annual average organic carbon is over predicted across most subregions in rural IMPROVE areas (NMB ranging from 4 to 29 percent), except in the South, Southwest, Northern Rockies, and Western U.S. where the bias ranges between -6 to -42 percent.
+The model over predicted annual average organic carbon in all subregions at urban CSN sites except in the Northern Rockies (NMB is -31 percent).
+Similar to elemental carbon, error model performance does not show a large variation from subregion to subregion or at urban versus rural sites.

 Table 4-5.
-Summary of CMAQ 2012 Annual PM Species Model Performance Statistics by Subregion, by Monitoring Network.
+Summary of CMAQ 2013 Annual PM Species Model Performance Statistics by NOAA Climate region, by Monitoring Network.